This is Part IV of the Koss Mini-Series!!

-The KSC75 is the purestsounding out of these, and it’s hard not to love its no-frills, neutral sound.
+The KSC75 is the purest sounding out of these, and it’s hard not to love its no-frills, neutral sound.
 Still, I could never own one because of the comfort.
-If the KSC75’s sound was packaged as a 30i’s traditional build, I may opt for it over the 30i given my propensity to prefer an almost completely dead neutral profile.
+If the KSC75’s sound was packaged as an actual headphone (like the 30i), I may opt for it over the 30i given my propensity to prefer an almost completely dead neutral profile.

 As it stands, the 30i is my top choice overall because it has just enough lively flavor to keep me satisfied.

 You’re not going to need an amp with any of these, but one could help if your phone’s DAC is bad like it is with mine.
 Beginners Guide: What is a USB DAC?
 Everything You Should Know!
 In that case, I’d go with something like a BTR3K as you can use it wirelessly with Bluetooth or wired on your desktop.